Take the pressure off, reduce your stress

 The related information at the bottom of this page will link you to free guided meditations.

-Personal/Social coping skills
+Personal and social coping skills

 Taking the time for things that give you pleasure and nurture your spirit, is an important coping tool.
 Some of the most effective activities are to: